jorgicio/jorgicio-gentoo-overlay/README.md

  * **[dev-util/eclipse-sdk-bin](/dev-util/eclipse-sdk-bin):** The latest version of this IDE: 4.4 Luna.
  * **[sys-apps/inxi](/sys-apps/inxi):** A very detailed hardware view.
  * **[net-dns/dnscrypt-proxy](/net-dns/dnscrypt-proxy):** A DNS proxy for surfing the web securely.
+ * **[net-misc/megasync](net-misc/megasync):** The Official Qt-based app for syncing your [MEGA](http://mega.co.nz) account.
+It's very well integrated with Dolphin manager.
+There's also a Nautilus plugin, but I don't support it because I don't use GNOME, so if you want it, create the ebuild yourself :P